suparnobanerjee/practice-projects/test_projects/jyoti_ai/README.md

 ```
 **Note :** The code will address user with my name as it was intended to use by me, so feel free to tweak this code slightly before use.

-## Support

-Feel free to fork this repository and submit pull requests!
-All contributions, big or small, are highly valued.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/suparnobanerjee/jyoti/blob/main/LICENSE) file for details.